The Program

 Academics

+This two-week study abroad course explores challenges of addressing public health problems in acutely poor regions, such as rural Senegal, where people have limited access to health clinics and effective treatments.
+Focusing on the case study of schistosomiasis, a neglected tropical disease with global reach, students will learn the specific challenges of easing the burden of schistosomiasis in North Senegal.
 We will examine the political and ecological transformations around the Senegal River that have led to a rise in the disease and discover scientists’ efforts to find solutions.
 We will examine the local healthcare infrastructure around Saint Louis, including state clinics and traditional healers.
-Students will employ methods of medical anthropology to inquire into people’s explanatory models of schistosomiasis and gender- and age-based risk factors, and we will study the scientists, observing their methods of data collection and analysis.
-We will learn about the environmental, colonial, and medical history of the region from Senegalese faculty and explore the historical island-city of Saint Louis.
-The program includes cultural and Wolof language training, field trips, participation with scientists in biomass removal from the river, home visits in villages, and collaboration with students from Gaston Berger University on a sustainability project.
+Students will employ methods of medical anthropology, including ethnographic interviews and participant observation, to inquire into people’s explanatory models of schistosomiasis and gender- and age-based risk factors.
+In addition, we will study the scientists, learning their explanatory models of disease transmission, and observing and participating in their methods of data collection and analysis.
+The program includes cultural training, field trips, biomass removal and snail collection from the Senegal River, laboratory work, village visits, and collaboration with students from Gaston Berger University.
+The course will especially interest majors in the health fields, anthropology, and environmental studies, as well as minors in African Studies.
+(The course also counts as an elective for the Undergraduate Public Health Program.)

 Watch a video created by the students who traveled to Senegal in 2021. https://vimeo.com/767412655/fdc24428e3